 Applicants to the Community Ministry Certificate must complete the application form found online under Academics/Community Ministry Certificate.
 The application includes upload of your work resume, two personal references, and an application fee.
 Applicants set up a monthly automatic payment through a third-party provider (which may be cancelled by the student at any time the student wishes to exit the program).
-Most applicants are reviewed and matched with a faculty-mentor within 24-48 hours.
+Most applicants are reviewed and matched with a faculty-mentor..